Blogger GuideBlogger Theme

 Again, let’s look at the color red.
 While it may be effective for encouraging urgency in a retail setting, it may not be as effective for a healthcare website, where calmness and trust are more important.

-Build Your Brand Through Colour
+Build Your Brand Through Color

 Consistent use of color is a critical component of building a strong brand identity.
 When users see consistent use of color across a website and marketing materials, it helps to reinforce a brand’s identity and make it more memorable.